cnpem/ssc-raft/docs/source/install.rst

 .. warning::

-    This installation option is compiled for the LNLS Tepui cluster DGX machines.
+    This installation option is available only inside the CNPEM network.

 .. code-block:: bash